 The Bond Accountability Committee (BAC) communicates key information related to the bond to the School Board, public groups, organizations and stakeholders.

 The next BAC meeting will be held January 23rd, 2019 from 5:30 to 8:30pm.
 Location TBD.

-The 2012 Bond was the culmination of significant community engagement and input, which remains a priority as we rebuild our schools.
-Public Design Workshops provided students and school communities the opportunity to help shape the master and schematic designs.
-Design Advisory Groups and Master Planning Committees comprised of students and community stakeholders provided feedback for the PPS Design Teams.
+Significant community engagement and input remains a priority as we rebuild our schools.
+Public Design Workshops continue to provided students and school communities the opportunity to help shape the designs of the schools that will be modernized and rebuilt.
+Design Advisory Groups and Master Planning Committees comprised of students and community stakeholders also provide feedback for the PPS Design Teams.
 View the Grant Modernization Public Engagement Video.

 Madison and Kellogg set to begin construction in 2019

 The PPS School Board has officially approved the order of the middle school and high school modernization projects from the May 2017 Bond.
 The Office of School Modernization was already given the green light to start the design process for Kellogg Middle School and Madison High School by the Board shortly after the bond passed.
 Now the schedule for all four project schedules has been established.
 Read the full PULSE story on the construction schedule for the May 2017 Bond schools here.

 Thank you voters